10 Facts About The Ringed Tree Boa

 Source: iNaturalist user Yaron Budowski – CC BY 4.0

 The ringed tree boa (Corallus annulatus) is a non-venomous species of Central America, which appears in deep forests, and is only rarely encountered by humans.
-It’s found in 5 known countries: Honduras, Nicaragua, Colombia, Panama, and Costa Rica, with the last two being its main bases.
+It’s a moderately widespread species, appearing in 5 known countries: Honduras, Nicaragua, Colombia, Panama, and Costa Rica, with the last two being its main bases.

 Compared to other boas, this species is only medium in length, with an all-time record length of 172.5cm, versus over 4 metres for the boa constrictor.
 Nevertheless, the ringed tree boa compensates with a great skill: being one of the greatest climbers in the entire snake kingdom.

 The ringed tree boa is one of nature’s great acrobats, with the ability to hunt mammal prey while fastened to a tree branch using only its tail.
-They’re equally nimble when crossing delicate branches in the treetops, and have the muscular power to raise their bodies with just the lower third securely attached.
+It’s equally nimble when crossing delicate branches in the treetops, and has the muscular power to raise its body with just the lower third securely attached.
 Most of this happens far from prying eyes, as ringed tree boas are extremely difficult to find.

 2 A shy rainforest dweller